open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 >
 > **Duration:** 1 hour

-An immobile, invisible, cube-­‐‑shaped prison composed of magical force springs into existence around an area you choose within range.
+An immobile, invisible, cube-­shaped prison composed of magical force springs into existence around an area you choose within range.
 The prison can be a cage or a solid box, as you choose.

-A prison in the shape of a cage can be up to 20 feet on a side and is made from 1/2-­‐‑inch diameter bars spaced 1/2 inch apart.
+A prison in the shape of a cage can be up to 20 feet on a side and is made from 1/2-­inch diameter bars spaced 1/2 inch apart.

 A prison in the shape of a box can be up to 10 feet on a side, creating a solid barrier that prevents any matter from passing through it and